 The Auto HDR function from the new Xbox Series X and Series S has come over to PC, automatically enhancing games for those with HDR-compatible monitors.
 Windows 11 will also support DirectStorage for users with NVMe SSD drives, enabling much faster loading times in supported games.

 The Windows Store has been kind of a mess in recent years, with Microsoft gatekeeping the kinds of apps allowed within the native storefront.
 No more: Windows 11 will open things up for all kinds of apps, even if they’re not Universal Windows apps.

 That means that apps like Adobe’s Creative Cloud will finally be available through the native Microsoft Store, and there’s another twist: app makers can use their own in-app monetisation systems and keep 100% of the revenue.
 It’s a shot across the bow towards Apple and Google, both of which take a cut of app store purchases and have been battling with Epic Games over its attempts to break that system with Fortnite.
 Apps that utilise Microsoft’s payments system will still pay a cut, but at least there’s a choice with Windows 11.

 7) It’s a free upgrade

 This isn’t really a feature, but it’s important to note: Windows 11 will be a free upgrade for Windows 10 users.
-If you’re already running Windows 10 on your device, then you’ll get a free upgrade through Windows Update when it’s available.
+If you’re already running Windows 10 on your laptop, then you’ll get a free upgrade through Windows Update when it’s available.

 There’s no exact release date yet for Windows 11, but Microsoft says it will be available for the year-end holiday season.
 Official test builds will start going out to Windows Insider members starting next week.
-Here’s a look at the system requirements for Windows 11, in case you’re curious and we’ve also got a guide to installing Windows 11, too.